jcsastre/udacity_machine-learning_smartcab/report.md

 <h2>Inform the Driving Agent</h2>

-The next task is to identify a set of states useful to determine actions that allows to arrive to the next waypoint provided by the planner, but also these actions have to obbey the traffic rules.
+The next task  is to identify a set of states that are appropriate for modeling the smartcab and environment.

-The possible values for next waypoint are: Forward / Right / Left
+The planner provides the property next_waypoint with these possible values:
+Forward, Right and Left.

-Each time agent senses the environment it receives these inputs:
+Each time agent senses the environment it receives these properties:

 - Light
-    - Values: Red / Green
+    - Possible values: Red / Green
 - Oncoming:
-    - Values: None / Forward / Right / Left
+    - Possible values: None / Forward / Right / Left
     - Indicates if there is a car oncoming and the action wants to execute.
 - Right:
-    - Values: None / Forward / Right / Left
+    - Possible values: None / Forward / Right / Left
     - Indicates if there is a car approaching from the right oncoming and the action wants to execute.
 - Left:
-    - Values: None / Forward / Right / Left
+    - Possible values: None / Forward / Right / Left
     - Indicates if there is a car approaching from the left oncoming and the action wants to execute.

+All these properties will be used as state for the smartcab:

+1. Next waypoint.
+2. Light.
+3. Oncoming.
+4. Right
+5. Left

+After each step we update the state, and then select an action that tries to follow the Next Waypoint suggested by the planner, but without violating traffic rules.

+Observations from simulation:

+1. The smartcab always reaches the destination.
+The reasons are that now the smartcab tries to move to next waypoint suggested by planner, and also that has a lot of moves available.
+2. The smartcab never receives a negative reward because now information about light and other cars is taken into account before executing any action.